kunalj101/python_intro_hackathon/chapter5.md

 --- type:NormalExercise lang:python xp:100 skills:2, 6 key:2c1cf7aa90
 ## Label categories of Gender to number

-Library "Scikit Learn" only works with numeric array hence, we need to label all the character variable into a numeric array.
-For example Variable "Gender" has two labels "Male" and "Female", here our objective is to label "Male" and "Female" to number as 1 for "Male" and 0 for "Female".
+Library "Scikit Learn" only works with numeric array.
+Hence, we need to label all the character variables into a numeric array.
+For example Variable "Gender" has two labels "Male" and "Female">.
+Hence, we will transform the labels to number as 1 for "Male" and 0 for "Female".

 "Scikit Learn" library has a module called "LabelEncoder" which helps to label character labels into numbers so first import module "LabelEncoder".